mrbusche/backseatfan.com/_posts/2010-04-22-jon-gruden-swears-during-nfl-draft.md

 <div class="entry">
   <p>
-    <br /> Jon Gruden seemed to be reading a text to Mel Kiper saying &#8220;It's a crazy league a lot of dumbass&#8230;&#8221; Coaches.
+    <br /> Jon Gruden seemed to be reading a text to Mel Kiper saying "It's a crazy league a lot of dumbass?"
+Coaches.
 I am pretty sure he says coaches.
 If only Berman didn't interrupt him.
 But what exactly is he referring to?
 Probably Denver taking Tim Tebow.
 I love Jon Gruden, so entertaining.
   </p>
 </div>